-6 The study was designed to access the determinants of medicinal plants for traditional herbal medicine among villagers living at the perimeter fence of International Institute of Tropical 7 Agriculture (IITA), Ibadan, Ovo State, Nigeria.
-Multistage sampling procedure was adopted 8 9 for the study.
-A total number of four hundred and eight respondents comprising of farmers, hunters, herbalists and herb sellers were randomly selected and interviewed using copies of 10 well structured questionnaire.
-Data were analysed using descriptive statistics, Probit and 11 Tobit regression analysis.
-The study showed that the average ages of farmers and hunters 12 13 were 55 and 57 years while the average age of herb sellers was 43 and herbalist 63 years.
-Majority of the respondents pooled together were males, married with average age of 55 14 years and house hold size of 7 members.
-The larger percentage of them were native of the 15 study area, not educated, not employed, but having the monthly income between 12,000-16 20,000 naira and closer to the forest by 1-9 km.
-The study further revealed that there was 17 significant relationship between the use and intensity of use of medicinal plants for tradition 18 19 herbal medicine and factors that determine it.
-Variables such as age, religion, sex, believe in traditional herbs, forest medicinal plants used in treating any ailment in the past, nearness to 20 the forest, presence of health care medical centre, poverty status and income were significant 21 22 at 1% probability level.
-Household size and occupation was significant at 5% level while 23 location was significant at 10% level of significant.
-The study therefore recommends that conservation and domestication of these valuable medicinal plants should be a priority to 24 25 prevent their extinction and ensure their continues supply to people that needs them.
+6 The study was designed to access the determinants of medicinal plants for traditional herbal medicine among villagers living at the perimeter fence of International Institute of Tropical 7 Agriculture (IITA), Ibadan, Oyo State, Nigeria.
+The multistage sampling procedure was 8 9 adopted for the study.
+A total number of four hundred and eight respondents comprising of farmers, hunters, herbalists and herb sellers were randomly selected and interviewed using 10 copies of a well-structured questionnaire.
+Data were analysed using descriptive statistics, 11 Probit and Tobit regression analysis.
+The study showed that the average ages of farmers and 12 13 hunters were 55 and 57 years while the average age of herb sellers was 43 and herbalist 63 years.
+Majority of the respondents pooled together were males, married with an average age 14 of 55 years and household size of 7 members.
+The larger percentage of them were native of 15 the study area, not educated, not employed, but having the monthly income between 12,000-16 20,000 naira and closer to the forest by 1-9 km.
+The study further revealed that there was a 17 significant relationship between the use and intensity of use of medicinal plants for traditional 18 19 herbal medicine and factors that determine it.
+Variables such as age, religion, sex, believe in conventional herbs, forest medicinal plants used in treating any ailment in the past, nearness 20 to the forest, the presence of healthcare medical centre, poverty status and income were 21 22 significant at 1% probability level.
+Household size and occupation was significant at 5% level 23 while the location was significant at 10% level of significance.
+The study, therefore, recommends that conservation and domestication of these valuable medicinal plants should 24 25 be a priority to prevent their extinction and ensure their continues supply to people that need 26 them.